Friday-seminar/.github/profile/README.md

 More generally, a smooth curve $\gamma: [0,1] \to \mathbb{S}^n \subset \mathbf{R}^{n+1}$ is locally convex if $\det(\gamma(t),\ldots,\gamma^{n}(t)) > 0$ (for all $t$).
 We would like to understand the homotopy type of the space $L$ of locally convex curves with $\gamma^{(j)}(0) = \gamma^{(j)}(1) = e_{j+1}$ (for all $j \ne n$).
 We describe a CW complex with the same homotopy type.
 The homotopy type of $L$ is described for $n = 3$.

-### Nov 29 14h -- Raffaele Vitolo
+### Nov 29 14h-17h -- Raffaele Vitolo -- PDE without tears

-### Nov 29, 17h - Rafael Ruggiero -- Thermodynamic formalism and Information geometry I.

 ### Dec 6 -- Inaugural Rio Geometry seminar -- Daniel Fadel, Carlos Toro, Raffaele Vitolo, Misha Verbitsky